HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/PARSER_ARCHITECTURE.md

     - prefix: "T6"
       schema: t6

-grouping:
+# Accumulator config: batch records for parallel processing.
-  # No case grouping - aggregate records are independent
+# No key_fields means each record is its own group.
-  enabled: false
+# batch_size of 100 means dispatch batches of 100 records.

-  # Instead, batch records together for parallel processing.
+accumulator:
-  # This is an efficiency optimization - processing one record at a time
+  key_fields: {}        # Empty: no case-based grouping
-  # would have too much overhead.
+  batch_size: 100       # Batch 100 records together for workers
-  batch_size: 100
+  grouped_schemas: []   # No schemas use key-based grouping
 ```

 ### FileSpec for Columnar Format (FRA)